 Beliefs That Limit Us

 How about the belief that we have to work harder than everyone else?
-That belief alone is responsible much of the stress we experience as entrepreneurs – and it’s not true!
-The way to succeed in business is to add as much value as possible into the world.
+That belief alone is responsible for much of the stress we experience as entrepreneurs – and it’s not true!
+The way to succeed in business is to add as much value as possible to the world.
 Not to just work harder.
 You can work your fingers to the bone doing something no one values, and that definitely won’t lead to success.

 Besides making me feel bad, this belief also caused a lot of problems because of confirmation bias.
 Confirmation bias is part of the way our brain processes the world around us.
 Because we receive so much sensory input from the world, our brain has created a system in order to deal with it: